nexageapps/AI/README.md

 - **Portfolio projects** to showcase your skills to employers

 Check out the comprehensive **[MAI Student Guide](./MAI_STUDENT_GUIDE.md)** for:
-- Direct mapping to UoA courses (COMPSCI 713, 714, 761, 762, 703, COMPSYS 721)
+- Direct mapping to University of Auckland courses (COMPSCI 713, 714, 761, 762, 703, COMPSYS 721)
 - Week-by-week study strategies for each semester
 - Assignment preparation tips and templates
 - Research project ideas aligned with your dissertation
 - Exam preparation strategies
 - Success stories from fellow MAI students

-**How this helps MAI students:**
+**How this helps University of Auckland MAI students:**
 - **Before lectures**: Build intuition with practical examples
 - **During semester**: Reinforce concepts with hands-on coding
 - **For assignments**: Reference implementations and patterns
 - **For exams**: Review and practice all concepts
 - **For dissertation**: Capstone projects as starting points

-**Not a UoA student?** The content is still valuable for any AI/ML learner at any university or self-study program!
+**Not a University of Auckland student?** The content is still valuable for any AI/ML learner at any university or self-study program!

 ## Mission